VIVID-10M: A Dataset and Baseline for Versatile and Interactive Video Local Editing: VIVID-10M Dataset

 \subsection{Statistics}

 The statistics of VIVID-10M are shown in \cref{tab:high_quality_data}.
-Since the pipeline of VIVID-10M-Video is more complicated, it not only consumes more computation, but also introduces more noised data than VIVID-10M-Image.
+We apply filters for each component of the pipeline to ensure the data quality (see Appendix).
 To evaluate the quality of the datasets, we measure the quality from three dimensions using user study: Mask Generation (MG), Mask Propagation (MP) and Text Alignment (TA). \cref{tab:high_quality_data} shows that the two subsets perform similarly in terms of MG and TA metrics, while VIVID-10M-Video introduces additional noise in the MP process, which ultimately leads to lower ratio of high-quality data (HQ) than VIVID-10M-Image.
 This demonstrates that using image data to expand video data can effectively reduce the construction cost of high-quality data.

-Lastly, to accurately evaluate the editing performance of the model, we manually construct a high-quality validation dataset, VIVID-10M-Eval, aligning with the real-world scenes (detailed in Appendix).
+As shown in \cref{fig:caption_stats}, VIVID-10M covers captions of various lengths and contains rich semantics. \cref{fig:flow_stats} illustrates the motion distribution of mask area (foreground), background and relative motion between them, which shows VIVID-10M contains data for various movement intensity.